nikitasrivatsan/LatentDirichletAllocation/README.md

 ## Akshay Srivatsan - asrivat1@jhu.edu
-## Information Retrieval Final Project

-# Usage:

-First run grab_info_steam.py to scrape the Steam library for data.
-You can terminate that process whenever you like, but I found that good results were obtained after scraping ~1200 titles, which may take close to half an hour depending on connectivity.

-Then run run-LDA.sh to do inference on the LDA model using the collected data.
-In the results I have included, I ran it using K=25, alpha=0.1, beta=0.01, T=1100, and burnin=1000.
-The names of the input and output files are games and steam respectively.

-You can then rune analyze.py to print out a brief summary of the parameters that the model has learned.
-It takes args nameFile and outputFile which are games-names and steam respectively by default.
+## Topic Detection on Steam Video Games using Latent Dirichlet Allocation

 # Overview:

-For this project, I used the Latent Dirichlet Allocation model to perform topic detection on video games in the Steam library.
+The goal of this project was to use the Latent Dirichlet Allocation model to perform topic detection on video games in the Steam library.

 Steam is a video game marketplace with 125 million active users that hosts thousands of popular games for PC.
-Each game on Steam has a corresponding web page that contains a brief description of the title, some keywords,
+Each game on Steam has a corresponding web page that contains a brief description of the title, some keywords, some technical specifications, and finally several user written reviews.
+Each page also provides a link to twelve games deemed similar by Steam's own recommendation system.
+This inherent connectedness can be interpreted as a graph with games as nodes and links as edges.

 # Results: